Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Methods

-We compare the results of the variable selection, the prediction performance regarding the outcome, the number and the size of data calls the results between the different approaches.
-We judge the variable selection using the mean proportion of true positive selection of effect bearing covariates (i.e. non-zero effects) and false positive selected covariates overall.
-For the mean proportion of correctly selected covariates (i.e. true positives), for each effect bearing covariate, we calculated the proportion of selection across all simulation runs and averaged these values across all effect bearing covariates.
-To obtain the mean proportion of covariates falsely selected (i.e. false positive), we calculated the mean proportion of covariates with no effect out of the first $10$ selected covariates.
-The prediction performance was evaluated using the AUC.
-In both cases, we used the first $10$ selected covariates, as a way for making different approaches comparable for a number of selected markers that might realistically be further explored, e.g., through validation steps, in real applications.
+We evaluate the results of the variable selection, the prediction performance with regard to the outcome, the number and the size of data calls.
+The main focus of the analysis is on the variable selection.
+In clinical practice, variables selected by a statistical method are validated, often using very elaborate experimental designs.
+If the variable selection is insufficient, limited resources are wasted.
+The variable selection is evaluated using the mean proportion of true positive selections of effect bearing covariates (i.e. non-zero effects) and false positive selected covariates overall.
+To determine the mean proportion of correctly selected covariates (i.e. true positives), we calculated the proportion of selection for each effect bearing covariate across all simulation runs and averaged these values across all effect bearing covariates.
+To obtain the mean proportion of covariates falsely selected (i.e. false positives), we calculated the mean proportion of covariates with no effect from the first $10$ selected covariates.
+The prediction performance is evaluated using the AUC.
+The aim here is to evaluate if the distribution of the data over an increasing number of sites decreases the prediction performance of the final model compared to an analysis using pooled individual-level data.
+In both cases, we used the first $10$ selected covariates, as a way to compare different approaches for a number of selected markers which might realistically be further explored, e.g., through validation steps, in real applications.